mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 I replied ~~"F*** yes!"~~ **cough** "Sure.
 This could be a lot of fun!".
 But to keep it real, I insisted on two conditions.
 One: the source code I developed would be published under a permissive open source licence (for example, BSD) so it would create the most good.
 Two: when I was finished, I would be able to write an article describing the steps I took to develop the sample.

 Oculus agreed.
 Welcome to that article!
-Also, you can find the full source for the networked physics sample [here](https://github.com/OculusVR/oculus-networked-physics-sample), wherein the code I wrote is released under a BSD licence.
+Also, the source for the networked physics sample is [here](https://github.com/OculusVR/oculus-networked-physics-sample), wherein the code that I wrote is released under a BSD licence.
 I hope the next generation of programmers can learn from my research into networked physics and create some really cool things.
 Good luck!

 # What are we building?